 In the last fiscal year, the Northern New England Region:

-Served the Armed Forces:
+Services to the Armed Forces:

 In times of disaster, the Red Cross provides shelter, food, health services and emotional support to meet basic human needs and helps individuals and families begin their road to recovery.